rancilio-pid/clevercoffee/README.md

   - #define BREW_READY_DETECTION 0.2  # or any other value

 # Changelog
+- 2.0.1_beta7:
+  - Emergency Logo can be replaced by a nice "milk steam" logo (EMERGENCY_ICON).
+(Thanks helge for the icon)
+  - Regular status display is beautified and adapted to normal users needs.
+(Thanks helge for the code)
 - 2.0.1_beta6:
   - Fix: Reducing "temperature sensor reading" errors.
   - Fix: steadyPowerOffset_Time is now correctly configurable via blynk.